TosbackCgusBridge-Bot/CGUs-versions/Petsmart/Privacy Policy.md

 By using this Website, you agree to our Conditions of Use, Legal Notices, and Privacy Policy.

-Sale prices valid in stores and online September 24 - October 22, 2012 unless otherwise noted.
+Sale prices valid in stores and online October 22 - November 25, 2012 unless otherwise noted.

 Any discount or special offer on this website, including PetPerks offers, are not valid in Puerto Rico unless an offer specifically includes Puerto Rico.

 Cualquier descuento u oferta especial en esta página, incluyendo las ofertas de PetPerks, no son válidas en Puerto Rico a menos que alguna oferta en específico indique lo contrario.